sohag1426/Flexible-PHP-Pagination/Documentation.md

 	// Maximum Items Per Page
 	$max = 6;

+	// Maximum Numbers Per Page
+	$maxNum = 7;

 	// Number of Total Results in our Table
 	$numQuery = mysql_query("SELECT * FROM test") or die( mysql_error() );
 	$total = mysql_num_rows($numQuery);

-	// We Need to know for pagination, our Maximum per page, and our Total, and an optional Parameter
+	// We Need to know for pagination, our Maximum per page, our Total per page, our Maximum numbers to show (false to disable), and an optional Parameter
-	$nav = new Pagination($max, $total, 'page');
+	$nav = new Pagination($max, $total, $maxNum, 'page');

 	// Here we run the Query and Limit our Results based on the pagination
 	$query = mysql_query("SELECT * FROM test LIMIT ".$nav->start().",".$max) or die( mysql_error() );